-THE SITUATION: RETIREE ACQUIRES FEDEX ROUTE BUSINESS FOR CAREER TRANSITION
+THE SITUATION: RETIREE ACQUIRES RETIREMENT JOB WITH FEDEX ROUTE PURCHASE

-any banks prefer to fund straight forward acquisitions, but this deal was more challenging.
-A projection based business that grew exponentially during the pandemic, Fedex routes include protected-territory zip codes that can cause some complications for inexperienced lenders.
+Many banks prefer to fund straight acquisitions, but this deal was more challenging.
+A projection-based business that grew exponentially during the pandemic, Fedex routes include protected-territory zip codes that can cause some complications for inexperienced lenders.

 Some Fedex route owners are downsizing or spinning off some of their business.
 When that happens, there’s a lack of documented cash flow history that makes many banks wary.
 However, the borrower’s solid business experience coupled with the Fedex route business model and collateral sufficed for the SBA 7(a) loan program in this case.